-The trade of Fiji is by no means a negligible quantity.
 The value of the yearly exports amounts to well over half a million annually, and the imports are nearly as much.
 Sugar is the most important product.
-The Colonial Sugar Refining Company owns much of the good river-flat country, and employs quite an army of employees of all kinds, apart from the thousands of imported Indian labourers who cultivate the land.
+The Colonial Sugar Refining Company owns much of the good river-flat. country, and employs quite an army of employees of all kinds, apart from the thousands of imported Indian labourers who cultivate the land.
 A good many independent planters cultivate cane for the company at a fixed price, and seem to do well on the proceeds.
 Bananas are largely grown, and exported for the most part to Australia.
 Peanuts have been tried lately, with some success.
 Tea and coffee are both grown, but do not usually attain to the best quality.
-Copra (the dried meat of the cocoanut) is a very important article of commerce, and many planters have done extremely well with it.
-Stockraising is carried on with considerable success in Taviuni, about Ba, and other parts of the colony.
+Copra (the dried meat of the cocoanut) is a very important article of commerce. and many planters have done extremely well with it.
+Stock-raising is carried on with considerable success in Taviuni, about Ba, and other parts of the colony.
 There are a number of minor industries and products which are still more or less on trial, among them vanilla and drugs of many kinds.
 The timber industry is important.